-This brief documents Iowa's progress in implementing its Results First model, highlights the accomplishments to date, including customizing the model and reporting its findings to state policymakers to inform legislative and budget discussions, and enumerates next steps the state is considering to expand the usefulness and effectiveness of its cost-benefit model.
+This video documents Iowa's progress in implementing its Results First model and highlights the state's accomplishments as of the summer of 2014, including customizing the model, reporting findings to policymakers, and using the findings to inform legislative and budget discussions.